skarthikeyan96/hashnode-blog-post/cl7531xct022wssnv91cf7o9b.md

 Hello everyone,

-I will be sharing with you , my journey towards technology and How did I become a developer.
 This blog will be part of the first series on #4Articlesin4weeks.
+I will be sharing with you , my journey towards technology and how I became a developer.

 Quick intro about me before getting started.